DeviationTX/deviation-manual/source/ch_advanced.rst

 Slave Mode
 ~~~~~~~~~~
-Slave mode is configured by choosing ‘PPM’ as the protocol in section 8.1 Model setup (Std & Adv GUI).
+Slave mode is configured by choosing ‘PPM’ as the protocol in section :ref:`model-setup`.
 Pressing ‘ENT’ on the Protocol spin-box will enable setting the output options.
-See section 9.14 Protocol: PPM for configuration.
+See section :ref:`protocol-ppm` for configuration.
 Note that Deviation will send the channel output data through the PPM.
 To use a Deviation slave transmitter with a Deviation Master configured for ‘Stick’ mode (see above), there should be no mixing done in the slave transmitter.

+.. _setting-up-fpv:

 Setting Up FPV or Other External Inputs
 ---------------------------------------

 .. macro:: floatimg images/|target|/ch_advanced/ppmin_extend.png

 Deviation has the ability to use PPM input signals from an external source (such as an FPV setup).
-To configure this mode, set the PPM In mode to ‘Extend’ in section `Model setup (Std & Adv GUI)`_.
+To configure this mode, set the PPM In mode to ‘Extend’ in section :ref:`model-setup`.

 Once enabled, press ‘ENT’ on the PPM In spin-box to configure the additional inputs.